Michel Dubé: Chapter president

 In August 1996, Sretenovic boasted to Petahtegoose that he helped Dubé kill Briere in 1988.
-Petahtegoose later testified that Sretenovic had told him: "You know about Claude Briere, eh?
-I was involved in that.
-I helped Dube kill him".
-Petahtegoose testified that he went to Dubé and that: “I said, ‘Listen, Atso [Sretenovic] is telling me all this shit about Claude, that you and him killed him and dumped him in the woods...I don’t want to know this shit.
-You better straighten him out because he’s spilling his guts.
-He’s all coked up...and he’s bragging about it to everyone who will listen."
+Petahtegoose testified that he went to Dubé and told him.
 Sretenovic was last seen alive on the night of 14 August 1996.
 According to Petahtegoose, Dubé told him that he killed Sretenovic and helped him dispose of the corpse, which was dumped in one of the vast forests that cover northern Ontario.
 Stretenovic's skeleton was discovered in a forest outside of Sudbury in May 2019, and foul play is strongly suspected as the cause of his death.

 Dubé was especially close to the professional wrestler Ion Croitoru, the president of Satan's Choice Hamilton chapter.
 Both Dúbe and Croitoru purchased the cocaine for their chapters from Richard Vallée of the Hells Angels' Quebec Nomad chapter based in Montreal.
 The profiles of Sudbury and Hamilton, both largely working class cities that once been flourishing and gone into decline made the ties between the Sudbury and Hamilton chapters of Satan's Choice to be quite close.
 Isnor observed that Dubé and Croitoru were often seen together, but that Dubé was the more dangerous of the two.
 The Anti-Biker Unit had police cars stationed outside of all the Satan's Choice clubhouses to observe who was entering and leaving, inspiring Croitoru to come out and talk to the policemen outside of the Hamilton clubhouse.
-Isnor stated: "After a while, you can tell who's cut out for the life and who isn't.
-I could tell right away that he wouldn't make it.
-Some of the guys would talk to you.
-If there was a guy who was really into bikes, you could talk bikes, but K-9 [Croitoru] would talk about anything, especially himself- he was just stupid that way".
 By contrast, Isnor noted that Dubé did not talk to the policemen outside of the Sudbury clubhouse, instead giving them angry glares and various rude gestures.